Strengthen and Heal Your Teeth Naturally

 Consider Your Oral Microbiome

-As part of the trillions of microbes that make up your overarching human microbiome, the oral microbiome (including the mouth, throat, and nose) is home to more than 800 species of bacteria that have a dramatic effect on your dental and whole-body health.
+As part of the trillions of microbes that make up your overarching human microbiome, the oral microbiome (including the mouth, throat, and nose) is home to more than 800 species of bacteria that have a dramatic supportive effect on your dental and whole-body health.

 You see, nearly one trillion bacteria every day make their way through your mouth, nose, and GI tract into your gut, where 80% of your immune system resides.
-Some of the bacteria stay and colonize in your oral microbiome and some travel straight to the intestine where they can impact your immune, digestive, metabolic, and even mental health.
+Some of the bacteria stay and colonize in your oral microbiome and some travel straight to the intestine where they can support your immune, digestive, metabolic, and even mental health.

 Unfortunately, some harmful bacteria (like Streptococcus mutans) like to make their home in your oral microbiome by burrowing into the sticky biofilm on your teeth.
 Here they feed on dietary sugar to produce acids that demineralize and break down tooth enamel.